Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Combustion Process

 The combustion process in a displacement engine is a crucial component that allows for the generation of power.
 When the fuel and air mixture is compressed within the engine’s cylinders, it creates a highly pressurized environment.
-This compression is key to igniting the fuel, which then undergoes combustion to produce energy.
+This compression is key to igniting the fuel, which then undergoes to produce energy.
 The combustion process releases heat energy that is converted into mechanical energy, driving the engine and ultimately powering the vehicle.

 Power Generation